Chickenandrice/Multinomial-Logistic-Regression-for-Federal-Rate-Forecasting/README.md

 [All Fed Meeting Dates:](https://fraser.stlouisfed.org/title/federal-open-market-committee-meeting-minutes-transcripts-documents-677?browse=2020s#584519)

 ## Training and Results

+Note that you do not need to generate the custom dataset from scratch to run the notebook.
+You can download my custom dataset [here](https://www.kaggle.com/datasets/joeychenz/federal-funds-rate-forecasting-data).

 Please refer to mult_log_regress.ipynb for the full training and testing of the multinomial logistic regression models on the custom dataset.